d12frosted/elpa-mirror/gnu/auctex-readme.txt

 If you want to discuss AUCTeX with other users or its developers, there are several mailing lists you can use.

-Send a mail with the subject “subscribe” to <auctex-request@gnu.org> in order to join the general discussion list for AUCTeX.
+Send a mail with the subject "subscribe" to <auctex-request@gnu.org> in order to join the general discussion list for AUCTeX.
 Articles should be sent to <auctex@gnu.org>.
 In a similar way, you can subscribe to the
 <info-auctex@gnu.org> list for just getting important announcements